alex-laitenberger/dos-rag-eval/README.md

 Xinrong Zhang, Yingfa Chen, Shengding Hu, Zihang Xu, Junhao Chen, Moo Khai Hao, Xu Han, Zhen Leng Thai, Shuo Wang, Zhiyuan Liu, and Maosong Sun.
 2024. ∞bench: Extending long context evaluation beyond 100K tokens.
 In Proc. of ACL. - [Paper](https://arxiv.org/abs/2402.13718) - [Github](https://github.com/OpenBMB/InfiniteBench)

+## Credits

+The Vanilla-RAG method implementation (source/method) was adapted and modified from basic components of the RAPTOR repository ([GitHub link](https://github.com/parthsarthi03/raptor)), specifically:

+- The modular project structure, which allows for external instantiation of models such as `EmbeddingModels` and `QAModels` for injection into the RAG pipeline.
+- A basic approach to text chunking and retrieval, which has been adapted and modified for this implementation.

+This repository is designed as a full experiment environment for a Vanilla RAG implementation.

 ## Citation

 Please cite our paper if you find it useful in your research.